 1. Donovan McNabb

-It can be argued that Donovan McNabb is the most important draft pick in the Eagles history.
+It can be argued that Donovan McNabb is the greatest Eagles Quarterbacks a and most important draft pick in the Eagles history.
 He went second overall in the 1999 draft, between Tim Couch and Akili Smith, to a team whose fans wanted Texas running back Ricky Williams.

 McNabb took over the team as a rookie under new head coach Andy Reid.
 The next five seasons saw the team make the playoffs and win at least one postseason game.
 All five of these years landed him in the Pro Bowl.

 Statistically, McNabb is the most prolific QB in franchise history.
 He is the only Eagle to collect over 30,000 career passing yards and 200 passing TDs.
 The team failed only twice to make the playoffs during his 11-year tenure.
 Despite four losses in five conference championship games, his postseason record is unrivaled.

 The numbers are only half the story to his role in franchise history.
 He was the team’s first high-draft pick success under center.
 The franchise flourished with him as they left Veteran’s Stadium for Lincoln Financial Field.
 His style was modern like his peers with the athleticism of Cunningham, at about 30 pounds heavier.

 Perhaps history will look more kindly on McNabb than his contemporaries.
 For all the controversy and ridicule that followed him during his time, he never changed much or lashed out at critics.
 He smiled, danced, and kept his cool against enemies foreign and domestic.

 McNabb would not retire an Eagle.
 He was traded to Washington on Easter night 2010 and finished with the Vikings.

 However, in his 11 years in Philadelphia, he became a franchise icon, a vexing superstar, and a perfect example of the imperfect relationship between the Eagles and their fans.